IBM/secure-bitcoin-wallet/README.md

 # Bitcoin Digital Wallet

 In this code pattern, we will deploy a Digital Wallet application in the public cloud.
 As digital wallets are targeted by hackers, it is important that the digital assets be protected in an environment that is also easily accessible by the user - also known as a "hot wallet".
-This includes having an environment where privileged admins nor external threats can compromise the data, via encryption and other mechanisms.
+This includes having an environment where neither privileged admins nor external threats can compromise the data, via encryption and other mechanisms.

 The Digital Wallet application consists of an Electrum Bitcoin Client backend and a Web frontend.
 The backend, a modified version of [Electrum](https://github.com/spesmilo/electrum), runs as a JSON RPC server to maintain a bitcoin wallet by interacting with the bitcoin network.